 Regular wage employment is for students who want to work on campus but who are not eligible for federal work-study.
 More than half of the students working for the university do not qualify for work-study.

-Students are paid bi-weekly, the minimum wage rate of $8.25/hr. for a maximum of 15 hours per week.
+Students are paid bi-weekly at minimum wage, for a maximum of 15 hours per week.